 Strategic Issues in Employing and Deploying Damages Experts

 Parties frequently engage experts to assist in developing, calculating and presenting their cases on damages to tribunals in international arbitration.
-Such experts may specialise in economics, finance or accounting, or possess specialised business acumen in a particular industry, country or subject matter.
+These experts may specialise in economics, finance or accounting, or possess specialist business acumen in a particular industry, country or subject matter.
 Some damages experts offer scientific, technological or other technical skills.
-In many cases, damages experts are engaged to provide quantitative ‘number-crunching’ capabilities or modelling experience, such as company valuation or cash flow analyses.
+In many cases, they are engaged to provide quantitative ‘number-crunching’ capabilities or modelling experience, such as company valuation or cash flow analyses.

 Given the flexibility inherent in international arbitration and the focus on party autonomy, parties often have significant ability to craft the procedures regarding the resolution of damages issues.
 Of course, tribunals are typically granted considerable discretion to determine the applicable procedures under most arbitration laws and rules, including as it pertains to the resolution of damages and expert evidence.

 This chapter addresses a number of techniques and approaches that parties and their counsel, as well as tribunals, can consider to maximise the effectiveness of expert assistance on damages issues.
 It bears emphasis that the usefulness or appropriateness of a particular technique or approach depends significantly on the circumstances of the case at issue.
 What may work or be appropriate in one case may not work in another.
 One size does not fit all.
 Parties should work with tribunals to determine the most appropriate procedures in each case.

 One of the first strategic choices parties have to make regarding damages is whether to retain a damages expert and, if so, which expert.